JustinPlatt/MF-Convert/README.md

 ## MF-Convert
-Mainframe-generated PDF to TXT converter.
+ERT2TXT: Mainframe-generated PDF (any type of report) to TXT converter.
+AP12176A: Mainframe-generated PDF (invoice report) to XLSX converter:

-A first attempt at Git / writing a Python script from scratch
+A first attempt at Git / regular expressions /  writing a Python script from scratch

 ### Purpose:
 I work with reports that are generated from a mainframe system that writes to a PDF by default.
 Previous attempts at using the PDF data via copy/paste were burdensome because consecutive spaces would convert to a single space.
 This makes it much more difficult to import/manipulate the data.